 Data purchasers will be required to provide their DUA training completion code and will execute their DUAs electronically as a part of the online ordering process.
 The DUAs and training certificates for collaborators and others with access to HCUP data should be submitted directly to the HCUP Central Distributor using the contact information below.

-The HCUP Central Distributor can also help with questions concerning HCUP database purchases, current orders, training certificate codes, or invoices, if the specific questions are not covered in the Purchasing FAQs on the Online HCUP Central Distributor Web site.
+The HCUP Central Distributor can also help with questions concerning HCUP database purchases, current orders, training certificate codes, or invoices, if the specific questions are not covered in the Purchasing FAQs on the HCUP-US website.

 Purchasing FAQs: